 Patient sits with knees flexed and neutral neck and head; progress through the following steps- passively flex head and neck, passively extend knee, passively dorsiflex ankle of limb- repeat with opposite leg

-Therapist will stop at a step if reproduction of symptoms occurs
+The therapist will stop at a step if reproduction of symptoms occurs

-Tests for neurological dysfunction of lower extremity
+Tests for neurological dysfunction of the lower extremity

 Positive: pain, paresthesias, numbness/tingling, and other neurological symptoms